kwaziio/terraform-aws-network/README.md

-# Terraform Amazon Web Services (AWS) Network Module
+# Terraform AWS Network Module by KWAZI

 Terraform Module for Creating a Configurable Network Stack on Amazon Web Services (AWS)